 DO NOT SEND MATERIAL VIA EMAIL.
 Organizations must submit electronically via the AFRL Security and Policy Review SharePoint site.
 This is a closed site accessible only to Air Force members with DoD Common Access Cards.

 NOTE: Preferred format for most documents submitted for review is Adobe PDF.
 Please use the standardized filename protocol:

 1225 - document name - 1-2

 1225 - document name - 2-2

-The first for digits represent the month/day for which are requesting PA completion of your case.
+The first four digits represent the month/day for which are requesting PA completion of your case.
 Failure to follow filename protocols to associate the AFRL Security and Policy Review Worksheet and the submitted document(s) may delay processing!

 If briefing charts contain notes pages ensure these are visible in the submitted electronic version of document.

 Submit final copies only.
 Do not submit interim drafts or documents with blanks.
 These will be returned without action.

-Requests for public release of software must include a statement that fully addresses: Description, function and use of the software; potential end-users; programming language, operating system, network architecture or other features relevant; DoD program, system or product the software is related to.
+Requests for public release of software/data must include a statement that fully addresses: Description, function and use of the software/data; potential end-users; programming language, operating system, network architecture or other features relevant; DoD program, system or product the software is related to.
 In addition there must be a contextual summary of data to be released (e.g. research purpose, characterization technique, material description) as well as a statement as to the benefit of the USAF releasing the information.
 A template that addresses these requirements can be downloaded from the link at the top of the page.